MeMAD-project/trecvid-vsum/README.md

 }
 ```

-# trecvid-vsum
-Steps to reproduce the final MeMAD approach for the TRECVID VSUM 2020 task
+# Steps to reproduce the final MeMAD approach for the TRECVID VSUM 2020 task

 ![Model architecture](vsum.jpg)

 1) Using [`shots_transcripts_alignment.ipynb`](./transcripts/shots_transcripts_alignment.ipynb), align the transcript content with the shot ID i.e. given the transcript files and [master shot reference table](./facerec_segment/eastenders.masterShotReferenceTable.txt), a CSV containing what was said in each shot (based on the transcript and shot boundaries) is produced ([shot-aligned_transcripts.csv](./transcripts/shot-aligned_transcripts.csv)).